TheDoorsMan/TheDoorsMan/README.md

 - 👋 Hi, I’m @TheDoorsMan
 - 👀 I’m interested in Aviation, Business analytics and IT
 - 🌱 I’m currently learning SQL, Python coding and statistics
-- 💞️ I’m looking to collaborate with Yandex and Positive Technologies
+- 💞️ I’m looking to collaborate with big IT Russian companies.
+For example, Yandex and Positive Technologies
 - 📫 How to reach me: Telegram - @TheDoorsMan
-- 😄 Pronouns:
+- 😄 Pronouns: Mr.Kobzev
 - ⚡ Fun fact: I am a big fan of the band The Doors

 <!---